 There will be a charge of $35.00 for missed counseling appointments to include: no-shows, appointments cancelled with less than 24 hours’ notice, and arrival more than 15 minutes after your scheduled appointment time.
 This charge will be billed to your student bursar account as “Health Services fee”.

-If you would like to dispute any charges, you may complete the Missed Appointment Fee Dispute Form and bring it to our office.
+If you would like to dispute any charges, you may complete the Missed Appointment Fee Dispute Form within 10 business days and bring it to our office.
 If there are on-going attendance concerns, such as repeated cancellations or no-shows, you may be asked to consult with the Director or designee before scheduling subsequent appointments.
 Services may be terminated if you have an excessive number of cancellations or no shows.

 Email is not a confidential medium for communication.
 Because we are concerned about protecting our clients’ privacy, Counseling Services does not use email to discuss clients’ clinical issues.
 Counseling Services staff members do not maintain 24/7 access to email accounts and may check e-mail infrequently.